20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## Slim Down Inventory project
-* Remove `_event_functions` and use RailsAdmin blocks instead

-* RailsAdmin Dashboard.rb - customize dashboard to user permissions
-  - need to login as a new user with each permission set to check

 * Actually, should Registrations be Discardable?
   - Event is cancelled (discarded)
     - should discard Registrations as well